-Cadonilimab is a novel bispecific ICI that targets PD-1 and CTLA-4.
-By targeting both pathways, cadonilimab may provide synergistic effects while minimizing side effects compared with the combination of two separate monoclonal antibodies (mAbs).
-Cadonilimab was approved in China in 2022 for the second-line treatment of r/m CC.
-The approval was based on the positive results of a phase II clinical study, which assessed the efficacy and safety of cadonilimab in patients with r/m CC who had progressed on or after two or fewer prior chemotherapy regimens, with or without bevacizumab, regardless of PD-L1 status [33].
-The primary endpoint was ORR, which was 33%; the median PFS and OS were 3.75 months and 17.51 months, respectively.
-Subgroup analysis showed that in PD-L1-positive patients, the ORR was 43.8%, with a median PFS of 6.34 months.
-The median OS was not reached (NR).
-The incidence rate of grade \geq 3 adverse events was 27%, suggesting that cadonilimab may have a more favorable safety profile than dual therapies combining separate PD-1 and CTLA-4 inhibitors.
-A phase III trial is ongoing and is exploring the combination of cadonilimab with concurrent chemoradiotherapy (CCRT) for the treatment of LACC [34].
+Cadonilimab is a novel, bispecific immune checkpoint inhibitor that targets PD-1 and CTLA-4 (cytotoxic T-lymphocyte-associated antigen-4).
+By targeting both pathways, cadonilimab may provide synergistic effects while minimizing side effects compared with combining two separate monoclonal antibodies.
+Cadonilimab was approved in China in 2022 for second-line treatment of r/m CC.
+The approval is based on the positive results of the phase II clinical study, which assessed the efficacy and safety of cadonilimab in patients with r/m CC who had progressed on or after two or fewer previous chemotherapy regimens, with or without bevacizumab, regardless of PD-L1 status (33).
+The primary endpoint was ORR, which was 33%; the mPFS and mOS were 3.75 months and 17.51 months, respectively.
+Subgroup analysis showed that in PD-L1-positive patients, the ORR was 43.8%, with a mPFS of 6.34 months.
+The mOS was not reached.
+The incidence rate of grade ≥3 adverse events was 27%, which indicates that cadonilimab may have a more favorable safety profile than dual therapies combining separate PD-1 and CTLA-4 inhibitors.
+A phase III trial is ongoing and explores the combination of cadonilimab plus concurrent chemoradiotherapy (CCRT) for treating locally advanced CC (LACC) (34).

-Balstilimab (PD-1 inhibitor) and zalifrelimab (CTLA-4 inhibitor) have been investigated in patients with r/m CC who had progressed on first-line therapy [35].
-The ORR was 25.6% in the overall cohort and 32.8% in the patient subgroup whose tumors expressed PD-L1 \geq 1%.
+Balstilimab (PD-1 inhibitor) and zalifrelimab (CTLA-4 inhibitor) have been investigated in patients with r/m CC who had progressed on first-line therapy (35).
+The ORR was 25.6% in the whole cohort, and 32.8% in the patient subgroup whose tumors expressed PD-L1 ≥1%.
 In patients with squamous cell histology, the ORR was 32.6%.
 Further investigation of the balstilimab and zalifrelimab combination in this setting is ongoing.

-Tiragolumab, an anti-TIGIT antibody, in combination with atezolizumab was investigated in the SKYSCRAPER-04 phase II trial (NCT04300647).
-The results of the study did not show an improvement in ORR compared to patients treated with atezolizumab alone [36].
-The combination of pembrolizumab and vibostolimab (an anti-TIGIT antibody) was evaluated in the phase I KEYVIBE-001 trial (NCT02964013) and the phase II KEYVIBE-005 trial (NCT50007106), but it did not improve ORR, PFS, or OS compared to pembrolizumab alone in metastatic CC with PD-L1 CPS ≥ 1 [37, 38].
+Tiragolumab, an anti-TIGIT antibody in combination with atezolizumab was investigated in the SKYSCRAPER-04, phase II trial (NCT04300647).
+The results of the study did not improve ORR compared to those patients treated with atezolizumab alone (36).
+The combination of pembrolizumab and vibostolimab (anti-TIGIT antibody) was evaluated in the phase 1 KEYVIBE-001 trial (NCT02964013) and the phase 2 KEYVIBE-005 trial

+(NCT50007106), but it did not improve ORR, PFS, or OS compared to pembrolizumab alone in metastatic CC with PD-L1 CPS ≥1 (37,38).
 Given these results, the combination has no future in treating patients with PD-L1-positive recurrent CC.
-Tislelizumab (anti-PD-1) and ociperlimab (anti-TIGIT) are currently being investigated in combination for r/m CC as part of the phase II AdvanTIG-202 trial.
-The study has begun enrollment, and recruitment is ongoing [39].
+Tislelizumab (anti-PD-1) and ociperlimab (anti-TIGIT) are being investigated in combination for r/m CC as part of the phase 2 AdvanTIG-202 trial.
+The study has begun enrollment, and recruitment is ongoing (39).

 Bintrafusp alfa is an innovative immunotherapy agent representing a bifunctional fusion protein.
 It combines two mechanisms: it acts as a "trap" for TGF- β , a key cytokine that promotes tumor growth, and simultaneously blocks the PD-L1 protein.
-In a phase II trial involving 146 patients with r/m CC who had experienced disease progression during or after platinum-based chemotherapy, the confirmed ORR was 21.9%, with manageable toxicity [40].
+In the phase II trial of 146 patients with r/m CC who had disease progression during or after platinum-based chemotherapy, the confirmed ORR was 21.9% with manageable toxicity (40).

-The lack of superiority of any investigated immunotherapy combinations over the mono-immunotherapy approach and their combinations with existing treatment modalities highlights the complexity of the tumor microenvironment.
+The lack of superiority of any investigated immunotherapy combinations over the mono-immunotherapy approach and their combinations with existing treatment modalities highlight the complexity of the tumor microenvironment.
 This suggests that further research is needed to determine the optimal timing and which combined approaches may offer benefits.
-It also underscores the importance of further evaluation of biomarkers to identify subgroups that may benefit from combined approaches to immunotherapy.
-Additionally, further studies are needed to determine the safety and efficacy of these combinations in patients who have already been exposed to immunotherapy, as previous research has been conducted in immunotherapy-naive patients.
+This also highlights the importance of further evaluation of biomarkers to identify subgroups that may benefit from combined approaches to immunotherapy, and additional studies are needed to determine the safety and efficacy of these combinations in patients who have already been exposed to immunotherapy, as previous research has been conducted in immunotherapynaive patients.